isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     {
         co_await something();

-        // DANGER: the reference to input is no longer valid and may be freed memory co_return *input + 1;
+        // DANGER: the reference to input may no longer be valid and may be freed memory co_return *input + 1;
     }